10 leadership tips for success

 By being a better leader, and investing the time to do so, will help everyone perform better.

-These tips were inspired by an article on Forbes with contributions from industry leaders.
+These leadership tips were inspired by an article on Forbes with contributions from various industry leaders.

 1. Pursue Feedback

 Ken Blanchard says, Feedback is the breakfast of champions.
-Excellent leaders are characterized by aggressively pursuing feedback.
+Excellent leaders are characterised by aggressively pursuing feedback.

 You will never graduate with a degree in leadership from the school of no news is good news.